everscale-org/docs/src/learn/01-welcome.md

 ## Everscale for you

-Everscale is able to interest several types of users with their own interests by providing them with different features.
+Thanks to its well developed network, Everscale is able to interest several types of  participants by providing them with multiple branches of activity.

-In this documentation we have created sections and tutorials for each type of user, so you can find key information for getting to know and immerse yourself in any part of Everscale:

 **Users** ([Tutorial](tutorial/01-users.md)) - Everscale as an opportunity for storage and earnings (DeFi, NFT, etc.).

-**Developers** ([Tutorial](../develop/tutorial/), [Section](../develop/)) - Development on Everscale and technical details.
+**Developers** ([Tutorial](../develop/tutorial/), [Section](../develop/)) - Development of decentralised applications on Everscale.

 **Validators** ([Tutorial](../validate/tutorial/), [Section](../validate/)) - Validating and staking.

-**Contributors** ([Tutorial](../contribute/tutorial/), [Section](../contribute/)) - Earning on partnership and benefiting the network.
+**Contributors** ([Tutorial](../contribute/tutorial/), [Section](../contribute/)) - Earn with partnerships that benefit the network..

 **Intergators** ([Tutorial](../develop/integrate/tutorial/), [Section](../develop/integrate/)) - Integration of Everscale technologies, listing of tokens, etc.

+Below, we provide tutorials as well as links to the sections of documentation designed to accommodate each particular participant in accordance with what interests you most on the Everscale network.

 ## Key organizations

-Many organizations have formed around Everscale to grow the network: recruiting new teams, DAOs, grants, etc.
+There are many companies that were formed around Everscale that boosted the growth of the network.

 Let's take a look at some of them:

-[Everscale DeFi Alliance](https://everalliance.org/) - Everscale DeFi Alliance creates the necessary infrastructure to attract and maintain strong teams and projects, attract liquidity from another projects to Everscale and establish a partnerships with major companies with large amounts of liquidity and/or a large number of transactions.
+[Everscale DeFi Alliance](https://everalliance.org/) - Everscale DeFi Alliance creates the necessary infrastructure to interest and maintain strong teams and projects, attract liquidity from other projects to Everscale and establish partnerships with major companies with large amounts of liquidity and/or a large number of transactions.

-[Everscale Grants](https://everscale.network/developers/grants) - Everscale Grants is a campaign that aims to attract promising IT projects that can contribute to the Everscale ecosystem's growth.
+[Everscale Grants](https://everscale.network/developers/grants) - is a campaign that aims to attract promising IT projects that can contribute to the Everscale ecosystem's growth.

-[EVER DAO](https://everdao.net/governance) - EVER DAO is a platform where EVER token holders can make on-chain governance decisions for the whole Everscale Network.
+[EVER DAO](https://everdao.net/governance) - is a platform where EVER token holders can make on-chain governance decisions for the whole Everscale Network.

-Ever Foundation (the website is under construction) - The Ever Foundation shall become the primary entry point for all kinds of projects that want to develop and create their products and businesses on top of the Everscale.
-The Foundation provides grant support to projects that bring the greatest benefit to the network, and is also actively promoting them.
+Ever Foundation (the website is under construction).
+It will become the primary entry point for all kinds of projects that want to develop and create their products and businesses on top of the Everscale.
+The Foundation provides grant support to projects that bring the greatest benefit to the network, and actively promotes them.

 >  The documentation in Everscale repository is a community effort.
 Therefore, everyone can contribute with proposals for new topics, suggest new content elements, participate in editing, and provide ideas that will be of great help for network development.
 Please be informed that our documentation can be [edited via GitHub](https://github.com/everscale-org/docs/issues).